memouan/MyBurger-data-users/README.md

 The website must be responsive, at least for small and medium screens.
 It must at least have five accessible pages: welcome, menu, pictures, restaurants and contact.

+Use technelogie PhpMyAdmin to create table to contain data users from webside.

 <h4>Welcome</h4>
 A page with one Jumbotron and two panels to show news (promo, events, etc…​).